ArhanChaudhary/qter/media/paper/paper.typ

 The Cycle Combination Solver supports four different types pruning tables: the exact pruning table, the approximate pruning table, the cycle structure pruning table, and the fixed pruning table.
 They are dynamically chosen at runtime based on a maximum memory limit option.

-*The implementation of pruning table types is not yet fully understood; we defer the primary part of this section for later.*
+*We defer our discussion of pruning table types for a later revision.*

 // Don't store keys